yourpalal/squick/README.md

 ### Template Environment

 The templates are rendered via [dustjs](http://www.dustjs.com/docs/api/).
 In addition to the standard dust filters, Squick includes the [dustjs-helpers](http://www.dustjs.com/guides/dust-helpers/) and a few helpers and filters, listed below.
+You can also add custom filters and helpers via the `filters` and `helpers` configuration key.

 #### helpers